Assembly-WebCrew/pss/README.md

 ### Configuration

-The defaults should be suitable for most cases, but especially for local dev different config may be useful.
 To change the config, copy `pss.properties.example` as `pss.properties` either to the same directory as the jar or the parent directory (=project root when local dev)

 ## Development